BaronKhan/VoiceRecognitionRPG/demo-design.md

 - Get basic attack and heal working
-- Add pos tagger to extract verb
+- Add pos tagger to extract verbs and nouns
 - Calculate semantic similarity of verbs (out of all the verbs, which is it most similar to, if any)
 - Get it working with items (add these manually to inventory)
 - Extract item noun